Minnesota Airbnb Laws & STR Regulations

 Duluth, Minnesota

-In October of 2021, the City of Duluth Minnesota approved a new ordinance that has all STR applications going through the planning commission for approval or the City Council for any appeals.
+In October of 2021, the City of Duluth, Minnesota approved a new ordinance that has all STR applications going through the planning commission for approval or the City Council for any appeals.
 With the new laws and regulations, they hope to clarify screenings and change the procedures for approval.
 The new Duluth Airbnb Laws classify the short-term rental permits into three categories: accessory home share permit, accessory vacation rental dwelling unit – limited permit, and Interim Use Permit (Vacation Dwelling Unit/Accessory Vacation Dwelling Unit).
-The first two types of permits typically are processed within a couple of weeks, whereas the Interim Use Permits require a public hearing taking around three months.
+The first two types of permits are typically processed within a couple of weeks, whereas the Interim Use Permits require a public hearing, taking around three months.

 Minneapolis, Minnesota